People v. Anderson: Documentation

 The incident was documented in The Hub Shootout: San Diego's Unbelievable Four-hour Firefight, which revisits the events and sequelae of San Diego's longest (at the time, four hours) armed siege/shootout at the Hub Loans & Jewelry Company.
 A newspaper editor died of a heart attack.
-Over a thousand rounds were exchanged betweend the shooter and a SWAT team.
+Over a thousand rounds were exchanged between the shooter and a SWAT team.
 The "murder case would eventually make California judicial history and keep Charles Manson and Sirhan Sirhan from the gas chamber."